bikash-jha2829/de_assignment_stream_join/README.md

        **custom_logger** : used custom logger to enable the logging message and info/error/debug option to a granualar level of a methods inside the class or flie path if we are using kubernetes in future it will enable to pass method and logging level( since this is just an exercise I put the basic function)

+### tests:
+        integration test case for kafka
+        test case for postgres and upsert logic.